dedica-team/nivio/docs/source/inc_labels.rst

 * ``type`` The type (service, database, queue, load balancer, etc.).
 * ``version`` The version (e.g. software version or protocol version).
 * ``visibility`` Visibility to other items.
+* ``weight`` Importance or relations.
+Used as factor for drawn width if numbers between 0 and 3 are given.